 Is it worth spending more on super concentrate chemicals?

-With the advent of concentrate chemicals over the last few years, several different systems have been developed including dosing machines, dosed bottles, tablet formats, dissolving capsules, sachets etc. They’re typically more expensive due to the high concentration of chemicals, but are they worth it?
+With the advent of concentrate cleaning chemicals over the last few years, several different systems have been developed including dosing machines, dosed bottles, tablet formats, dissolving capsules, sachets etc. They’re typically more expensive due to the high concentration of chemicals, but are they worth it?

 Concentrates typically have very hazardous warning triangles on them.
 This can be managed effectively by limiting access to the product, but if the control is limited, it becomes a potentially hazardous process which would be very difficult to develop a satisfactory risk assessment for.

 The best systems we’ve found, provide that critical control either via a wall-mounted intelligent dispenser, or sealed bottles with specialist closures which can’t be removed.
-When dosed properly, concentrates offer a very safe and extremely cost-effective way of dealing with chemicals.
+When dosed properly, cleaning concentrates offer a very safe and extremely cost-effective way of dealing with cleaning chemicals.
 But if you don’t choose the right system, it could become challenging to manage economically and safely.